Greatness7/blender-morrowind/getting-started/installing.rst

 The standard way to install is via Blender's ``Edit->Preferences->Add-ons`` interface.
 Pressing the ``Install`` button there will bring up a file-select window where you can select the ``io_scene_mw.zip`` archive that you acquired in the :ref:`Downloading` section.

-For more information, see the `Add-ons`_ page of the Blender manual.
+..
+Note:: For more information, see the `Add-ons`_ page of the Blender manual.

 .. _Add-ons: https://docs.blender.org/manual/en/latest/editors/preferences/addons.html